ig2r/fugu/docs/adr-02-actor-based-concurrency.md

 > What is the change that we're proposing and/or doing?

-We decide to model concurrency in Fugu around an actor model in which actors communicate by asynchronous message passing.
+We decide to model concurrency in Fugu around an actor model, in which actors communicate through asynchronous message passing.

 Each actor shall be responsible for a clearly-defined chunk of functionality (e.g., index management, snapshot tracking, etc.) and manage its own state internally.
 As the "inner loop" of actors will be implemented on a single logical thread, this will remove the need for synchronization when accessing this internal state.